ReactTraining/react-workshop/README.md

 (not required, but nice)

-You might notice as we save our code that we have a tool called "Prettier" which is automatically formatting things for us.
+You might notice as the instructors save their code that a tool called "Prettier" is automatically formatting things.
 If you use VSCode, here is the [prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) you need to install.
+Clicking the install button on the website will open VSCode and install it as a plugin.
 However you install it, many code editors will just pick up on the settings we've setup for prettier in our `package.json` file.

 ## Database